7nguyennguyen3/7nguyennguyen3/README.md

 - 💞️ I’m looking to collaborate on software, app, or any project that will contribute to the world
 - 📫 How to reach me email: 7nguyennguyen3@gmail.com
 - 😄 Pronouns: Him
-- ⚡ Fun fact: I used play League of Legends a lot, not sure if that is still a fun fact
+- ⚡ Fun fact: I used play League of Legends a lot, not sure if that ever is a fun fact

 <!---
 7nguyennguyen3/7nguyennguyen3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.